Just van Rossum: Early life and education

-Just van Rossum was born and raised in the Netherlands alongside his brother Guido.
+Just van Rossum was born and raised in the Netherlands alongside his brother Guido and his sister Saskia.
 In 1981, his father bought a Sinclair ZX81 home computer.
 The ZX81's primary function was to allow the user to write programs in BASIC.
-As a result, Rossum developed an understanding of computer science principles in his teenage years, an advantage that would influence his identity and philosophy as a designer.
+As a result, Van Rossum developed an understanding of computer science principles in his teenage years, an advantage that would influence his identity and philosophy as a designer.

 In 1984, Just van Rossum enrolled in the Royal Academy of Art in the Hague, where he studied under Gerrit Noordzij, an influential Dutch typeface designer and author.
 Sensing potential, Noordzij approached Just in a hallway and introduced him to fellow student Erik van Blokland who happened to be the younger brother of reputable typeface designer, Petr van Blokland.
 Noordzij allegedly grabbed both students by their wrists and said "I think the two of you ought to talk".
 Just van Rossum and Erik van Blokland developed a relationship that continued throughout their careers.

 Work

 MetaDesign

 After graduating from the Royal Academy of Art in the Hague in 1988, Just van Rossum joined the Berlin design firm, MetaDesign, as an intern while the company was still in its infancy.
 There, MetaDesign founder, Erik Spiekermann, tasked Just with finishing a new typeface that Spiekermann had been working on.
 Impressed by the quality of his revisions, Spiekermann hired Just as a fulltime employee and credited him as a co-designer of the typeface, which was later published as ITC Officina Serif (EF) in 1990.

 During his stay at MetaDesign, Just's friend and fellow student, Erik van Blokland, was also hired as an intern after graduating in 1989.
 While working together in Berlin, the two interns began theorizing about potential innovations in typeface design, culminating in their joint publishing of an indie magazine in that same year titled: LettError.
-The magazine primarily consists of editorials denouncing the overreliance on Bezier curves and the lack of innovation by typeface designers using Postscript.
+The magazine primarily consists of editorials denouncing the overreliance on Bézier curves and the lack of innovation by typeface designers using Postscript.
 The LettError magazine encapsulated the anarchic and rebellious vision of its editors, containing layered and misaligned prints as well as sardonic fake adverts.
 One such advert describes a fictitious typography, textbook poking fun at their current employer (Spiekermann) and prior academic upbringing, a phony review exclaiming: "At Last a Book About Typography NOT Written By Erik Spiekermann".
 The magazine proposed the idea of a "Random Font" which would produce glyphs with unexpected variations upon every print, as opposed to the uniformity provided by a typical typeface.

 LettError

-Borrowing the name from their previously-published magazine, Just van Rossum and Erik van Blokland formed a business partnership, referring to themselves collectively as LettError.
+Borrowing the name from their previously published magazine, Just van Rossum and Erik van Blokland formed a business partnership, referring to themselves collectively as LettError.